 This course is an exploration of drawing media.
-Content includes the interpretation of the three-dimensional environment to a two-dimensional surface.
-Realistic, naturalistic, and contemporary drawing is part of the course of study.
+Content includes the interpretation of the three-dimensional environment to a two-dimensional surface. naturalistic, and contemporary drawing is part of the course of study.
 Subject matter will include still life, figure drawing, perspective studies, and nature.

 PAINTING I (5530A), Grades 9-12, 1st Sem., One-half Credit.
-Prerequisite: Art 1 A& B
+Prerequisite: Art 1 A& B need to purchase items or pay a fee for consumable materials.

 This course is an introduction to the basic techniques in opaque and transparent media, such as acrylics, oils, and watercolor.
 Brush and media control in both hard edge and blended edge technique will be explored.
-Students will need to purchase items or pay a fee for consumable materials.
+Students will